passport/www.passportjs.org/books/tutorials/password/README.md

 # Introduction

 We will build a todo list app in this tutorial, complete with functionality that allows users to sign in with a username and password.
-This tutorial will teach you how to use Passport for authentication.
+In this tutorial, you will learn how to use Passport for authentication.

 If you want to see where we are headed, here's an example of the final result:
 [https://github.com/passport/todos-express-password](https://github.com/passport/todos-express-password)